 The Quart Short Reading nights are a newly founded series of literary salons in Adelaide.
 Our motto is: great stories, well read

-Yes, folks, spring is nearly here!
-The time of love, sunshine, and new life.
-What better way to celebrate than with a cool Pimm’s or G & T while Adelaide’s finest professional actors read some great new writing to you?
+Yes, folks, it’s nearly time to break out those summer shorts!
+As the days lengthen, the sun shines, and life begins to slow down, what better way to unwind than with a cool beer or refreshing cocktail while Adelaide’s finest professional actors read some great new writing to you?

-If this sounds like your idea of a good night out, join us for Spring Shorts at Bibliotheca Bar and Book Exchange on Tuesday 17 October at 7:00pm.
+If this sounds like your idea of a good night out, join us for Summer Shorts at Bibliotheca Bar and Book Exchange on Tuesday 16 January 2018 at 7:00pm.
 Come for an evening of heart-warming and spine-tingling stories, poetry and narrative non-fiction; stay for a perfect classic cocktail or two!

 For an idea of what you might hear (and, if you’re a writer, what you might submit) have a listen to these pieces from some of our previous reading nights:

-The Quart Short Collective are now taking rolling submissions for our upcoming reading nights.
-Spring Shorts will be held on Tuesday 17 October from 7:00pm at The Bibliotheca Bar and Book Exchange.
-To be considered for this event, we must get your piece before 5:00pm Friday 29 September.
+Our next event, Summer Shorts, will be held on Tuesday 16 January 2018 from 7:00pm at The Bibliotheca Bar and Book Exchange.
+To be considered for this event, we must get your piece before 5:00pm Friday 22 December.

 We are looking for stories that surprise, delight, and challenge; themes, characters, and plots that make the mind whirl or the heart jump; and stories that will sound great when read aloud.
 In addition to short fiction and poetry, we’re interested in receiving your literary non-fiction (also known as creative non-fiction).
 Writers with culturally, ethnically, and socially diverse backgrounds, as well as writers with a disability, are strongly encouraged to submit their work.